Hena-Akter1/HIT137-Assignment-02-/README.md

 ## Contributions
 - *Question 1 : Implemented by Simran & Rahim.
-- *Question 2 : Implemented by Tania & Hena.
+- *Question 2 : Implemented by Taniya & Hena.
-- *Question 3 : Implemented by Hena & Tania.
+- *Question 3 : Implemented by Hena & Taniya.
 - *README file: Created, added test cases, and ensured proper repository by All the group members.
 And uploaded by Rahim.